 Joe Pozerycki Jr. Graphic Designer | Illustrator | Artist

 I provide conceptually brilliant and superbly executed creative solutions that communicate clearly, persuasively, and emotionally.
-The goal: each client introduction evolves into a strategic alliance.
+The goal is to have each and every client introduction evolve into a continuous strategic alliance.

 With over 35 years of creative experience, trust me, I possess the anti prima-donna personality.
-I know business, I realize and respect budgets, and I deliver allowing you to reach and keep your goals.
+I know business, I realize and respect budgets, and I deliver — allowing you to reach and keep your current and future goals.

 A while ago, I had an opportunity to give something back — as it relates to my Graphic Design, Illustration, and Art profession — to a future generation.
 By absolute pure luck, I met a former classmate, Nancy, at a High School Class Reunion.
 As the conversation and catching-up continued I discovered that she was a School Teacher in the town which I was residing.
 I was delightfully astounded.

 That amazing set of circumstances suddenly made it possible for me to fulfill an ambition.
 Giving back to a future generation.
 I set up an initial meeting with Nancy at my studio and subsequently prepared a tight draft presentation.

 The Unique Differences Between Art And Graphic Design

 Since then I've been giving this presentation to (the geared) 4th and 5th grade students.
 In turn, the schools provided me with projection Smart-Boards for my flash-drive presentation.
 Of course I also brought in a wide selection of 2D and 3D samples.
 It was also very important to tell the youngsters about the conceptual thought processes and methods of execution that go into design and art which help the final outcomes.